 Editor

-In his professional life, Whitney founded and ran Kase Capital Management, which managed three value-oriented hedge funds and two mutual funds.
-Starting out of his bedroom with only $1 million, Tilson grew assets under management to more than $200 million.
+Whitney spent nearly 20 years on Wall Street.
+During that time, he founded and ran Kase Capital Management, which managed three value-oriented hedge funds and two mutual funds.
+Starting out of his bedroom with $1 million, Whitney grew assets under management to a peak of $200 million.

 Whitney has appeared dozens of times on CNBC, Bloomberg TV, and Fox Business Network, and has been profiled by the Wall Street Journal and the Washington Post.
 He has also written for Forbes, the Financial Times, Kiplinger's, the Motley Fool, and TheStreet.com.